 Young drivers (ages 16-19) have the highest rates of crashes as compared to other age groups.
 Accidents (not solely motor-vehicle accidents) continue to be the leading cause of death for ALL age groups of children and young adults in New York.

-Further, car seat safety and correct usage is critical to save lives and prevent injury.
+Further, car seat safety and correct usage are critical to save lives and prevent injury.

-The Centers for Disease Control found that in one year alone, more than 618,000 children under the age of 12 were occupants in vehicles without the appropriate use of a child safety seat, booster seat or seatbelt.
+The Centers for Disease Control found that in one year alone, more than 618,000 children under the age of 12 were occupants of vehicles without the appropriate use of a child safety seat, booster seat, or seatbelt.

 Caregivers often fail to realize that a child should be in a car seat, and then a booster seat, until they are at least 4’9” and/or 80-100 lbs.

 According to the National Transportation Highway Safety Administration, school busses continue to be one of the safest modes of transportation, yet this may be unknown to caregivers.